Divisive Hierarchical Clustering of Variables Identified by Singular Vectors: Singular vectors (eigenvectors) for identifying clusters

+We require positive semi-definite matrices to support the intuition outlined in Remark~\ref{re:kMin}.
+Additionally, if the main diagonal of $\bm{S}_i$ contained components larger than one, the number of sparse eigenvectors $q_i$ to examine may increase, making the process computationally more intensive.
+Conversely, if the main diagonal contains components smaller than one, not all blocks are guaranteed to be represented by at least one eigenvalue larger than one.
+Later in this work, we discuss how these two assumptions can be implemented in practice.

-We note that the recommended number of sparse loadings in Remark~\ref{re:kMin} is equivalent to the Kaiser criterion \citep{KA60}, which can be used to determine the number of factors in factor analysis.
-Despite this equivalence, the underlying considerations for these two concepts differ: The Kaiser criterion aims to select all singular vectors with a certain explanatory power in terms of variance, while our criterion selects as many singular vectors as necessary to ensure a representation of each cluster by at least one singular vector.
+We note that the number of sparse eigenvectors in Remark~\ref{re:kMin} is equivalent to the Kaiser criterion \citep{KA60}, which can be used to determine the number of factors in factor analysis.
+Despite this equivalence, the underlying considerations for these two concepts differ: The Kaiser criterion aims to select all eigenvectors with a certain explanatory power, while our criterion selects as many eigenvectors as necessary to ensure a representation of each cluster (block) by at least one eigenvector.